PART 4: FLIGHT ATTENDANCE

 “So, where do you figure we are?”
 Carrie demanded as she regained her breath and sat up as well, grabbing a handful of her hair to wring out.

-Frank averted his gaze.
-“H-How could I know?” he snapped back, feeling flushed.
+Frank quickly averted his gaze.
+“How could I know?” he snapped back, feeling flushed.
 “Near a lake in the middle of a forest somewhere.”

 “I can SEE that much.
 Stick another quarter in the machine, we’ll have to try again.”

-“Carrie… all my change must have fallen out while we were diving.”
+He looked back up.
+“Carrie… some of my tools and all my change must have fallen out while we were diving.”
 He swallowed.
-“No matter where or when we are… we’re stuck here.”
+“No matter where or when we are?
+We’re stuck here.”